Maria Sibylla Merian: Friesland

 From 1685 onward, Merian, her daughters, and her mother lived with the Labadist community, which had settled on the grounds of a stately home – Walt(h)a Castle – at Wieuwerd in Friesland.
-They stayed there for three years and Merian found the time to study natural history and Latin, the language in which scientific books were written.
+They stayed there for three years and Merian found the time to study natural history and Latin, the language in which scientific books were written at the time.
 In the moors of Friesland, she observed the birth and development of frogs, and collected them to dissect them.
 Merian stayed with the community until 1691.

 In Wieuwerd, the Labadists engaged in printing and many other occupations, including farming and milling.
 At its peak, the religious community numbered around 600, with many more adherents further afield.
-Visitors came from England, Italy, Poland, and elsewhere, but not all approved of the strict discipline, separatism, and community property.
+Visitors came from England, Italy, Poland, and elsewhere, but not all approved of the strict discipline, religious separatism, and community property.
 Merian's husband was refused by the Labadists, but came back twice.

 Amsterdam

 In 1690, Merian's mother had died.
 A year later, she moved with her daughters to Amsterdam.
 In 1692, her husband divorced her.
 In Amsterdam the same year, her daughter Johanna married Jakob Hendrik Herolt, a successful merchant in the Suriname trade, originally from Bacharach.
 The flower painter Rachel Ruysch became Merian's pupil.
 Merian made a living selling her paintings.
 She and her daughter Johanna sold flower pictures to art collector Agnes Block.
 By 1698 Merian lived in a well-furnished house on Kerkstraat.

 In 1699, the city of Amsterdam granted Merian permission to travel to Suriname in South America, along with her younger daughter Dorothea Maria.
 On 10 July, the fifty-two year old Merian and her daughter set sail.
 The goal of the mission was to spend five years illustrating new species of insects.
 In order to finance the mission, Maria Sibylla sold 255 of her own paintings.
 She would later write:

 In Holland, with much astonishment what beautiful animals came from the East and West Indies.
 I was blessed with having been able to look at both the expensive collection of Doctor Nicolaes Witsen, mayor of Amsterdam and director of the East Indies society, and that of Mr. Jonas Witsen, secretary of Amsterdam.
 Moreover, I also saw the collections of Mr. Fredericus Ruysch, doctor of medicine and professor of anatomy and botany, Mr. Livinus Vincent, and many other people.
 In these collections I had found innumerable other insects, but found that their origin and their reproduction is unknown, it begs the question as to how they transform, starting from caterpillars and chrysalises and so on.
 All this has, at the same time, led me to undertake a long-dreamed-of journey to Suriname.